jezza64/jbnotes/Crypto_Smart_contracts_on_Etherium.md

 The Ethereum Virtual Machine has three areas where it can store data- storage, memory and the stack, which are explained in the following paragraphs.

 Each account has a data area called **storage**, which is persistent between function calls and transactions.
 Storage is a key-value store that maps 256-bit words to 256-bit words.
-It is not possible to enumerate storage from within a contract, it is comparatively costly to read, and even more to initialise and modify storage.
+It is not possible to enumerate storage from within a contract, it is comparatively costly to read, and even more to initialize and modify storage.
 Because of this cost, you should minimize what you store in persistent storage to what the contract needs to run.
 Store data like derived calculations, caching, and aggregates outside of the contract.
 A contract can neither read nor write to any storage apart from its own.

 The second data area is called **memory**, of which a contract obtains a freshly cleared instance for each message call.
 Memory is linear and can be addressed at byte level, but reads are limited to a width of 256 bits, while writes can be either 8 bits or 256 bits wide.
 Memory is expanded by a word (256-bit), when accessing (either reading or writing) a previously untouched memory word (i.e. any offset within a word).
 At the time of expansion, the cost in gas must be paid.
 Memory is more costly the larger it grows (it scales quadratically).